AyrA/ClipDataEx/README.md

 This data can be used to pad the messages and obfuscate whether an image is data or a control message.
 Doing that slows down the transfer process however.

-Being just a proof of concept, ClipDataEx doesn't implements this.
+Being just a proof of concept, ClipDataEx doesn't creates padding, but can handle padded messages it receives.

 ### Message Type